Minoru/blog.tty8.org/posts/2020-03-01-rust-dependencies-scare.markdown

 shipped, those will only receive security updates.
 It's inevitable that some Newsboat user will be running that, and will try to build the program with a two-year-old compiler.
-(I should know; we do receive questions on how to build Newsboat on some half-forgotten CentOS that's stuck with GCC 4.8).
+(I should know; we do receive questions on how to build Newsboat on some half-forgotten CentOS that's stuck with GCC&nbsp;4.8).

-That's why I started out with the lowest version of Rust that worked (1.26.0), and stuck with it for 1.5&nbsp;years.
+That's why I started with the lowest version of Rust that worked (1.26.0) and stuck with it for 1.5&nbsp;years.
 In my mind, the downsides of this decision were pretty clear and manageable: